Anais Rizzo Gets Steamy In Strappy Black Lingerie & Sexy Thigh-Highs

 Anais Rizzo went into full bombshell mode for her latest Instagram upload on Tuesday morning.
 The gorgeous blond rocked a barely there look while getting steamy in front of the lens.

-In the stunning shot, Anais looked like a total smokehow as she opted for a strappy black lingerie set.
+In the stunning shot, Anais looked like a total smokeshow as she rocked a strappy black lingerie set.
 The bra featured a deep neckline that put her perky chest on full display.
 It also showcased her toned arms and shoulders.

-The matching panties included daring cutouts over her curvy hips as they fit snugly around her slim waist.
+The matching panties included daring cutouts over her curvy hips and fit snugly around her slim waist.
 The underwear included a garter belt that strapped around her muscular legs as well.
-She accessorized the sexy look with a pair of thigh high stockings and a beanie on top of her head.
-She added a jeweled bellybutton ring to complete the style.
+She accessorized the sexy look with a pair of thigh-high stockings and a beanie on top of her head.
+She added a jeweled belly button ring to complete the style.

 Anais stood in front of a dark pink background with her hip pushed out to the side dramatically.
 She had her legs apart and her back arched as she put both of her hands on top of her head to grab at her hat.
 Her head was tilted downward as she wore a sultry expression on her face.